fukurosan/nyang/docs/docs/getting-started/installation.md

 # Installation

-First you need to install virrvarr in your project.
+First you need to install nyang in your project.
 ## npm
 ```bash
 npm install nyang